CapitalString/Poster-Designs/README.md

 # Poster-Designs
-A repository to store my posters and designs.
+A repository to store my posters, slides and graphic designs.

 ## Research Poster